Ezequiel Duran Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in MLB.

-- The Blue Jays' 3.91 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays' 3.92 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up the third-most home runs in baseball (97 total, 1.4 per game).
+- Blue Jays pitchers combine to allow 100 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The Blue Jays will send Richards (0-0) to the mound for his second start of the season.
+- Bassitt makes the start for the Blue Jays, his 15th of the season.
+He is 7-5 with a 4.02 ERA and 75 strikeouts in 85 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander tossed three scoreless innings against the Minnesota Twins while surrendering one hit.
+- The righty's last time out came on Tuesday against the Baltimore Orioles, when he went three innings, surrendering eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.